Echo-evolution data generation for quantum error mitigation via neural networks: Introduction

 \section{Introduction}

-Development of quantum computers in recent years led to demonstrating genuinely nontrivial results \cite{Arute2019,Kim2023} on devices with up to hundreds of qubits and non-ideal components\cite{Preskill2018}.
+Development of quantum computers in recent years led to demonstrating genuinely nontrivial results \cite{Arute2019,Kim2023} on devices with up to hundreds of qubits and non-ideal components \cite{Preskill2018}.
 Despite this, fault-tolerant quantum computing with error-correcting codes is still beyond nowadays technological level.
 Until fault-tolerant quantum computing unfolds, there is an alternative solution - to support NISQ devices with quantum error mitigation (QEM)\cite{Cai2023}.
 Quantum error mitigation is an approach to reduce the effect of quantum noise in the results of quantum computing via additional data sampling and post-processing.
 Up to date, several examples of QEM have been demonstrated \cite{Temme2017,Cai2021,Huggins2021} and theoretical understanding of QEM has advanced \cite{Cai2023practical} to make QEM a convenient tool to support further development of quantum computing.

 A data-driven approach to quantum error mitigation \cite{Czarnik2021,czarnik2022improving,Lowe2021,Zhukov2022,Lee2023} is a branch of QEM, which is a promising enhancement to the existing QEM toolbox.
 The data-driven approach to QEM includes gathering noisy and noisy-free data and fitting (training) an ansatz function to approximate a mapping between noisy and noisy-free data.
 The trained ansatz function is then used to post-process data from a noisy quantum device.
 To date, there are several works related to data-driven QEM.
 In \cite{Czarnik2021}, the idea to use Clifford gates to generate classical data to provide ideal observables of a target circuit, is proposed.
-The data is then used to train a linear anzatz function to error mitigation.
-This method was demonstrated to be used with other QEM techniques to provide good error mitigation performance \cite{Lowe2021}.
-Another group of works demonstrates the use of non-linear anzatz functions - neural networks - in quantum error mitigation.
+The data is then used to train a linear ansatz function to error mitigation.
+This method was demonstrated to be used with other QEM techniques to provide good error mitigation performance \cite{Lowe2021} and provides high flexibility in terms of combining with other error mitigation methods \cite{Bultrini2023_2}.
+Another group of works demonstrates the use of non-linear ansatz functions - neural networks - in quantum error mitigation.
 There was demonstrated the capability to correct dynamics of many-body observables, corrupted with quantum gate errors \cite{Zhukov2022}, and the capability to mitigate measurement errors \cite{Lee2023}.